omeka-s-modules/NdeTermennetwerk/AddSource.md

 ## 5 - Update version in [config/module.ini](config/module.ini)

 The file config/module.ini contains the versionnumber of the module.
-When new terminology sources are added the minor number of the version should be incremented.
+When new terminology sources are added the patch level of the version should be incremented.
+Upon release the patch number should be set to 0 and the minor version number should be increased.

 ## 6 - Update language strings